Please enable JavaScript in your browser to use this page.

 Three and four year olds

-All three and four year olds are entitled to 570 hours of childcare a year paid for by us, which can be taken as 15 hours each week for 38 weeks of the year (although some providers may offer different attendance patterns).
+All three and four year olds are entitled to 570 universal hours of childcare a year paid for by the government, which can be taken as 15 hours each week for 38 weeks of the year (although some providers may offer different attendance patterns).
 You can claim from the term after your child's third birthday (September, January or April) and this will stop when they start in reception class (or reach compulsory school age, if later).

 Take the following actions to use your 15 hours: